RBMHTechnology/eventuate/src/sphinx/user-guide.rst

 - detect concurrent updates to replicated state
 - track conflicts from concurrent updates
 - resolve conflicts automatically and interactively
-- avoid conflicts with operation-based CRDTs
+- resolve conflicts with operation-based CRDTs
 - implement an event-sourced view over all event-sourced actors and
 - achieve read-your-write consistency across event-sourced actors and views.